If there’s one thing you know about search engine optimization (SEO), it’s that content matters.

 We are, however, familiar with traditional E-E-A-T guidelines (see our section on “What Makes Content Helpful” for more details).
 And we have some experience optimizing websites to succeed in Google’s environment.
 So we can draw some intelligent, practical conclusions about what that means.

-Additionally, Google revealed some new spam policies that penalize websites using unscrupulous and unethical tactics for the pure sake of increasing rankings.
+Additionally, Google revealed some new spam policies that penalize websites using unscrupulous and unethical tactics for the pure sake of increasing search engine rankings.

 Many of these policies focused on:

 - Scaled content abuse.
 Scaled content abuse is the act of creating large volumes of content only for ranking purposes.
-There’s nothing wrong with creating a lot of content, but if it’s only intended to push rankings, it’s considered spam.
+There’s nothing wrong with creating a lot of content, but if it’s only intended to gain search engine rankings, it’s considered spam.
 Note that this refers to both automated content and human generated content.

 - Site reputation abuse.
 A website having a high domain authority no longer means your content on that site is inherently valuable.
 Thanks to Google combating site reputation abuse, low-quality content on third-party sites is about to be penalized.
 Note that this policy only went into effect in May.